What is dengue?

 Of course, to establish a diagnosis, you must consult a doctor and take tests.

-We do not recommend self-diagnosis and self-treatment, as the symptoms of Dengue are very similar to other diseases, such as malaria and yellow fever.
+We do not recommend self-diagnosis and self-treatment, as Dengue's symptoms are very similar to other diseases, such as malaria and yellow fever.

-The symptoms normally pass in about a week, although you may feel tired and slightly unwell for several weeks afterwards.
+The symptoms usually pass in about a week, although you may feel tired and slightly unwell for several weeks afterward.